Mobile signal strength measurement data from our spectrum assurance vehicles

 Under our open data policy, we are releasing the data we have collected since Summer 2020.
 This is on a trial basis, so that the policymakers and other interested parties can use the information.

 Alongside the data, we have published a map showing the routes our vehicles have taken – in other words, the locations for which data is available.
-We have also published our methodology (PDF, 575.3 KB).
+We have also published our methodology (PDF, 575.3 KB) and an explanation of how the data could be used (PDF, 530.7 KB).

 Please let us know if you find this data useful by contacting us at email@example.com.
 We will use your feedback to decide whether or not to publish more data in future.